SofGyulambaryan/Migrating-to-Cloud-Using-Kubernetes/README.md

     Details on how to build Docker images can be found here: https://docs.docker.com/engine/reference/builder/

-5. Then we check the list of images;
+5. Then, we check the list of images;
     ```sh
     docker images
     ```